ComputationalThermodynamics/MAGEMin/README.md

 - Equations of state for
 	- Pure stoichiometric phases quartz (q), cristobalite (crst), tridymite (trd), coesite (coe), stishovite (stv), kyanite (ky), sillimanite (sill) and andalusite (and).
 	- Solution phases garnet (g), clinopyroxene (cpx), orthopyroxene (opx) and its high-P polymorph (hpx), olivine (ol), wadsleyite (wad), ringwoodite (ring), akimotoite (ak), MgSi-perovskite (mpv), CaSi–perovskite (cpv), cf, nal, corundum (cor) and ferropericlase (fp)

-Please keep in mind that the datasets are only calibrated for a limited range of `P`,`T` and `bulk rock` conditions.
-If you go too far outside those ranges, `MAGEMin` (or most other thermodynamic software packages for that matter) may not converge or give bogus results.
-Developing new, more widely applicable, thermodynamic datasets is a huge research topic, which will require funding to develop the models themselves, as well as to perform targeted experiments to calibrate those models.

 **Igneous dataset (update and correction)**
 - Added December 2024,`MAGEMin v1.6.2`